hpc/charliecloud/doc/ch-fromhost.rst

    container functionality, e.g., :code:`glibc.so`, etc.

-4. At the time of this writing, a Cray Slingshot optimized provider is not available; however, recent Libfabric source acitivity indicates there may be at some point, see: https://github.com/ofiwg/libfabric/pull/7839We.
+4. At the time of this writing, a Cray Slingshot optimized provider is not available; however, recent libfabric source acitivity indicates there may be at some point, see: https://github.com/ofiwg/libfabric/pull/7839We.

    For now, on Cray systems with Slingshot, CXI, we need overwrite the container's :code:`libfabric.so` with the hosts using :code:`--path`.
 See examples for details.

-5. Tested only for C programs compiled with GCC, and it probably won't work without extensive bind-mounts and kluding.
+5. Tested only for C programs compiled with GCC.
+Additional bind mount or kluding may be needed for untested use cases.
 If you'd like to use another compiler or programming environment, please get in touch so we can implement the necessary support.